Prism, the software that the US government uses to monitor you

 • In summary,

-• Use anonymizer relays to hide your IP address such as using a proxy ora VPN.
+• Use anonymizer relays to hide your IP address like using a proxy ora VPN.

 • Replace closed and proprietary solutions with free and open source solutions .